mulesoft-assets/template-nets2sfdc-customer2account-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This file contains the Poll endpoint that will periodically query Netsuite for updated/created Customers that meet the defined criteria in the query, and then executing the batch job process, where the data serve as input.
+This file contains the Scheduler endpoint that will periodically query Netsuite for updated/created Customers that meet the defined criteria in the query, and then executing the batch job process, where the data serve as input.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 This is the right place to handle how your integration will react depending on the different exceptions.
 This file holds a [Error Handling](http://www.mulesoft.org/documentation/display/current/Error+Handling) that is referenced by the main flow in the business logic.